Skyline queries in Python

 Imagine that you’re looking to buy a home.
 If you have an analytical mind then you might want to tackle this with a quantitative.
 Let’s suppose that you have a list of potential homes, and each home has some attributes that can help you compare them.
 As an example, we’ll consider three attributes:

-• The price of the house, which you want to minimize
+of the house, which you want to minimize - The

-• The size of the house, which you want to maximize
+of the house, which you want to maximize - The

 Some houses will be objectively better than others because they will be cheaper and bigger.
 However, for some pairs of houses the comparison will not be as clear.
 It might be that house A is more expensive than house B but is also larger.
 In data analysis this set of best houses which are incomparable with each other is called a skyline.
 As they say, a picture is worth a thousand words, so let’s draw one.